casglur/EMCO/preparing-xml-for-tei-publisher.md

 1. Copy and paste the decoded URL into a text editor and find and replace any `&` characters in the URL with `&amp;` symbol, and any `"` symbols with `&quot;`

+# Inline bibliographic references

+Inline bibiliographic references should use the `<ref>` element as follows

+   <ref target="emco-bibl-22" type="editorial"><hi rend="italic">Companions Without Vows: Relationships among Eighteenth- Century British Women</hi></ref>

+The `type` attribute can be either `editorial` or `historical` the difference being, an editorial reference is a text we used in editing the letters, whereas a historical reference is a work that Montagu read